-The MPC supports full size SD cards and also happily reads micro SD cards via a full-size adapter (you often get these included for free when you purchase a micro SD card).
+All MPC models except for the MPC Key 61 support full size SD cards and also happily reads micro SD cards via a full-size adapter (you often get these included for free when you purchase a micro SD card).
 One of the great things about SD cards are their sleek low profile.
 Stick it in the SD card slot and it only protrudes from the body by approximately 3mm.
 This means it’s very unlikely that you are going to break the disk (or the port itself) should you somehow knock the drive.
 It also adds no weight or bulk to your MPC and will not impact any bags or cases you might wish to use.

 In my experience you can use any type of USB storage with the MPC, including solid state options such as as USB flash/pen drives and SSDs (either in a USB caddy or purchased as a sealed unit), and external USB hard drives containing mechanical disks (which are a cheaper option for people who need many terabytes of storage in their MPC).
 You can use USB 3.0 or USB 2.0 drives in all models, although the MPC One only supports USB 2.0 speeds.

 The USB ports on your MPC are also used for connecting other USB devices, such as controllers, synths and ethernet adapters, so bear in mind that by using a USB drive you will be losing one of those USB ports (the only USB port on the MPC One Plus) – however, the MPC also supports USB hubs, so this isn’t a major problem apart from all the added bulk and cost.